NoRule Book Banner

 Today :

 The open internet many people imagined decades ago now feels harder to find.
 Instead of complete freedom, much of modern digital life revolves around controlled platforms where visibility, access, and influence are quietly shaped by systems most users barely understand.
-And this is why Aaron Swartz continues to matter.
+That tension between openness and control is why Aaron Swartz’s questions still matter.

 Not because he was perfect.